giiulia/LabII-Optics-Electronics/README.md

-# Lab II projects
+# Lab II projects<sub>taken during the second year of BSc in Physics</sub>
-Group experiences in university laboratories, taken during the second year of BSc in Physics, have given rise to detailed reports that exist thanks to the work of
+Group experiences in university laboratories have given rise to detailed reports that exist thanks to the work of
 - Data Store
 - Data Analysis
 - Result Display